yaya2devops/terraform-beginner-bootcamp-2023/README.md

    - Headers: Content-Type and Accept should be set to "application/json."
    - Expect a Bearer Authorization Token.
    - Payload JSON fields: name, description, content_version, town, domain name.
-4. Run 'bundle exec' command to get the server back
+4. Run `bundle exec` command to get the server back
 5. Run the 'terratowns/create' script to obtain the UUID for the house.
 ```
 $ ./create